Character Analysis: Bob

 Perhaps Bob’s most excellent narrative function is to serve as Scrooge’s foil.
 Where Scrooge is cold, Bob is warm.
 Where Scrooge is solitary, Bob is surrounded by family.
 Where Scrooge is greedy, Bob is generous with the little he has.
 This sharp contrast heightens the drama of Scrooge’s transformation.
 It also underscores the message that joy is not a product of wealth but of human connection and compassion.

-Bob’s character also provides psychological depth to the story.
-His optimism in the face of adversity may be read as resilience but also as necessity: to despair would be to surrender.
+Bob’s optimism in the face of adversity may be read as resilience but also as necessity: to despair would be to surrender.
 His role as a father requires him to maintain cheerfulness, even when burdened by worry over Tiny Tim.
-In this sense, Dickens acknowledges the emotional labor of poverty: the effort to preserve hope and joy for one’s family despite overwhelming hardship.
+It is the emotional labor of poverty for a poor father to preserve hope and joy for one’s family despite overwhelming hardship.

 4 Conclusion